microsoft/Kusto-Query-Language/doc/machine-learning-and-tsa.md

 ---
 # Time Series Analysis

-The Kusto query language offers support in series as a native data type.
+The Kusto query language offers support for series as a native data type.
-Operator make-series transforms data into a series data type, and a family of functions is provided for advanced processing of this data type.
+The [make-series](make-seriesoperator.md) operator transforms data into a series data type.
+A family of functions is provided for advanced processing of this data type.
 The functions include data cleaning, machine learning modeling and outlier detection.